raystack/dagger/docs/concepts/architecture.md

 ### ProtoDescriptors

 - Generated protobuf descriptors which are hosted behind an artifactory/HTTP endpoint.
-This endpoint URL and the proto that the firehose deployment should use to deserialize data with is configured in firehose.
+This endpoint URL and the proto that the dagger deployment should use to deserialize data can be configured.

 ### Flink Job Manager